soumyadip4119/soumyadip4119/README.md

 - 👋 Hi, I’m @soumyadip4119
 - 👀 I’m interested in machine learning, Gen AI, data engineering, data analysis, and embedded systems.
-- 🏢 I am currently working as a Data Engineer at a product-based company.
+- 🏢 I am currently working as a senior Data Engineer at a product-based company.
 - 🌱 I have pursued Electronics and Communication Engineering from the National Institute of Technology, Agartala.
 - 💞️ I’m looking to collaborate on AI/ML and data engineering projects
 - 📫 Email- soumyadipdas4119@gmail.com